 Annie has had a lifelong interest in technology, productivity, and privacy.
 She was the Senior Editor of Zoom In Online, of Magnet Media Inc, where she created, produced and project managed written and video content for media professionals on both the training and editorial sides.
 Additionally, she produced trainings for film production and screenwriting software.

 Annie’s writing career has spanned more than twenty years.
-She is the writer and producer of two produced films (Speak and The Good Witch’s Destiny) and has written about film for Time Out New York, New York Magazine, and Christianity Today, among others.
+She is the writer and producer of three produced films (Speak, The Good Witch’s Destiny, and Dirty Little Secret) and has written about film for Time Out New York, New York Magazine, and Christianity Today, among others.
 She served as the photo editor for The Art of the Documentary by Megan Cunningham (published by New Riders).

 In her tenure working for film producer Fred Berner and later as a freelancer for New Line Cinema, the Independent Feature Project, the Nantucket Film Festival and various independent producers, she covered books and screenplays and advised on their market potential.
 She also participated in creating business plans, project proposals, marketing collateral, and contracts.